EndPointCorp/end-point-blog/2017/07/21/postgres-migrating-sqlascii-to-utf-8.html.md

 Upgrading [Postgres](https://www.postgresql.org/) is not quite as painful as it used to be, thanks primarily to the [pg_upgrade program](https://www.postgresql.org/docs/current/static/pgupgrade.html), but there are times when it simply cannot be used.
-We recently had an existing End Point client come to us requesting help upgrading from their current Postgres database (version 9.2) to the latest version (9.6 — but soon to be 10).
+We recently had an existing End Point client come to us requesting help upgrading from their current Postgres database (version 9.2) to the latest version (9.6—​but soon to be 10).
 They also wanted to finally move away from their SQL_ASCII encoding to [UTF-8](https://en.wikipedia.org/wiki/UTF-8).
 As this meant that pg_upgrade could not be used, we also took the opportunity to enable checksums as well (this change cannot be done via pg_upgrade).
 Finally, they